Create and Manage an Organization

 Settings to edit the team as shown above for the creation of a team.

-This is also where you can add or remove members to a team, and assign repositories to a team.
+This is also where you can add or remove members to/from a team, and assign repositories to them.

 People tab, you can get an overview of all the people who belong to your organization: